The unraveling of President Benigno Aquino III

 “I seriously believe that despite our serious political differences, we should endeavor to keep our bilateral relations and find the right approach to convince China to sit with us in the negotiating table to ease the problems and contribute to the stability and peace in the region.”

-Former Ambassador to the United Nations Laura Baja,Jr. said “The ‘Hitler statement’ of Pres.
+Former Ambassador to the United Nations Lauro Baja,Jr. said “The ‘Hitler statement’ of Pres.
 Aquino was unfortunate and should have been left unsaid.
 Now we are on the defensive again trying to explain what the President meant to say. “

 Baja reminded Malacañang that the territorial disopute with China is now in the United Nationa Arbitral Tribunal and “statements like this may be taken into account by the judges one way or another.”